Artur-2k/FdF-42/README.md

+/*
+				TODO
+prettify the roadmap of this project understanding and add some more study material */

 read the map and store it into a 2d matrix that stores points coordinates and color
 	mallocs for 2d arrays
 	get_next_line